samithaj/machineLearning/unsupervisedLearning/neuralNetworks/digitRecognition/README.md

 3. navigate into the folder with the above files

-4. type ```runMultiClassLogisticRegressionNeuralNetwork``` in Octave or Matlab command line to see an example of a trained 2 layer neural network to recognize hand written digits with 95% success rate.
+4. type ```runMultiClassLogisticRegressionNeuralNetwork``` in Octave or Matlab command line to see an example of a trained 2 layer neural network to recognize MNIST hand written digits with 95% success rate.

-5. type ```runMultiClassNeuralNetworkWith3Layers``` in Octave or Matlab command line to see an example of a trained 3 layer neural network to recognize hand written digits with 97% sucess rate.
+5. type ```runMultiClassNeuralNetworkWith3Layers``` in Octave or Matlab command line to see an example of a trained 3 layer neural network to recognize MNIST hand written digits with 97% sucess rate.

 <h2>Neural Network Review</h2>
   - Why a new non-linear hypotheses?